Field-Robotics-Lab/dave.doc/contents/installation/Build-Dave-Environment.md

 ---
 layout: default
-title: Build Dave Environment
+title: Build Dave
-nav_exclude: true
+nav_order: 4
+parent: Installation
 ---

 Now that you've set up your development environment and obtained the source code, you can build the project by running: